Accuser goes public with complaint against Sen. Latvala. Here’s what she says he did.

 “On one occasion, I responded to his comments about my body and told him if he continued to comment on my physical appearance, I would respond by calling him what he is: obese, disgusting and a dirty old man,” she wrote in the complaint.
 “My reply, intended to discourage him, instead had the opposite effect.
 He stopped making verbal comments and on at least six occasions since that time, subjected me to unwanted physical touching/grabbing/groping.”

-When he turned towards her and started to rub her leg, she recalled “I began to have what felt like a panic attack and started to cry.
-I fled the bar.”
+When he turned toward her and started to rub her leg, “I began to have what felt like a panic attack and started to cry.
+I fled the bar,” she recalled.

-That night, she said, she submitted her resignation to the Florida Senate.
+That night, she submitted her resignation to the Florida Senate, she said.
 “I cited personal family reasons but also informed Simpson that I felt that the Senate was a cesspool and that Sen. Latvala had upset me.”

 Latvala said that of all the incidents Rogers claims occurred, he remembers “standing by her at the bar at the Governor’s Club.”
 But he said he does not recall her crying and denies he rubbed her leg.

-Note: This story was updated to reflect Rogers’ response to Gainer’s comments and the date of the lunch meeting.